cwilko/cwilko.github.io/_posts/2017-02-07-Home-Media-Network.md

 My main goal was to have the ability to receive media content on any TV in the house, without destroying half the house doing so.
 We have an old property with solid walls, and I`m not a fan of visible cables, boxes, trunking, etc. The obvious area for investigation therefore became content over WiFi.

 Another goal was to spend as little money as possible.
-Commercial options like... well Sky Q is the only option I can think of... were way out.
-Also I wasn't about to go out a buy a bunch of new TVs, so any solution had to work with an existing set of devices.
+I wasn't about to go out a buy a bunch of new TVs, so any solution had to work with an existing set of devices.

 I had two topologies in my head, either a "star topology" network, where all content was transmitted from a central source, and devices were just dumb terminals which received the signal - or - a client on each TV which had the logic to receive/process/control content.
 The first option would require some super-server which could process incoming control signals, and have the power to stream content to potentially many destinations.
 The latter option was a more scalable approach, but pushed complexity and cost to the devices.

 As usual, the decision was based on what was possible with cheap and available hardware/software... and at this point I introduce [Kodi](https://kodi.tv/about/) (Free Software) running on [Amazon Fire Stick](https://www.amazon.co.uk/Amazon-Fire-TV-Stick-Streaming-Media-Player/dp/B00KAKUN3E/ref=sr_1_2?s=digital-text&ie=UTF8&qid=1489701795&sr=1-2&keywords=firestick) (£30 Hardware).

 Kodi is Media Centre software, designed for the big screen.
 It essentially presents you with a customisable UI, which you can use to select and control playback of many different types of content.
 Kodi has an ecosystem of plugins (called Add-Ons) which allow interfacing with content from many different sources.
 So for example...
-DVD ISO images, MP3 collections, Internet Streamed movies/tv, TV via an appropriate networked receiver, PVR Recordings, Photos... the list goes on.
+ISO images, MP3 collections, Internet Streamed movies/tv services, TV via an appropriate networked receiver, PVR Recordings, Photos... the list goes on.

 Kodi is available on a number of platforms, including [Android](https://en.wikipedia.org/wiki/Android_(operating_system)).
 Any android device - tablets, phones, tvs, etc - can install Kodi and instantly solve the main problem of receiving content anywhere.
 How to turn an old tv into an Android TV?
 An Amazon Firestick!
 The Firestick is a pseudo-Android device in that Amazon have done their best to avoid allowing users to install their own apps.
 However, there is an easy way to sideload applications, including Kodi.
 The firestick is a tiny and cheap device, it fits snugly behind a tv, and if you`re lucky you can even power it off an available USB slot on newer TVs.